 The USS Camp (DE-251) was an Edsall-class destroyer escort ship.
-The main requirements demanded of vessels of this type were related to safely escorting other ships from one operation area to another.
+The main requirements demanded of vessels of this type were related to safely escorting other ships from one operational area to another.

-The USS Camp was involved in missions that took place at the time of World War II but it also reported for duty during the Vietnam War.
-For its actions at the conflict zones, the vessel received several honors, among which stand the World War II Victory Medal as well as the Republic of Vietnam Campaign Medal.
+The USS Camp was involved in missions that took place at the time of World War II, but it also reported for duty during the Vietnam War.
+For its actions at the conflict zones, the vessel received several honors, among which stands the World War II Victory Medal as well as the Republic of Vietnam Campaign Medal.

 Technical Features of the USS Camp (DE-251)

 Class and type: Edsall-class destroyer escort

 Decommissioning date: 1 May 1946